debugair/vs-code-server/readme.md

 .\scripts\stop.ps1
 ```

-In the start script we try to read the IP address from the host system to add it to a hosts file with the server name `hostsystem` so that it can be reached within the container by the corresponding host name.
-The IP and hostname are written to the file `./codeserver/hosts` and will be mounted into the container under `/config/hosts`.
+In the start script we try to read the IP address from the host system to add it to the `.env` file.
+The `.env` file is used to pass environment variables to the docker-compose.yml file.
+The IP address and host name are added as extra host in the docker-compose.yml file.
+This is done to make the host system reachable from within the container.
+By default we use the hostname `hostsystem`.

 ## VS Code-Server